kauralasoo/MTAT.03.239_Bioinformatics/RNA-seq_alignment.md

 	hisat2 -x annotations/hisat2_index/hisat2_index -1 data/fikt_A.1.fastq.gz -2 data/fikt_A.2.fastq.gz | samtools view -Sb > results/fikt_A.bam

 ### Sort and index the BAM file
+Next, we can sort the BAM file according to the position of each read in the reference genome (

 	samtools sort -o results/fikt_A.sortedByCoords.bam results/fikt_A.bam
 	samtools index results/fikt_A.sortedByCoords.bam